uvarc/rc-website/content/userinfo/reference/aws-bioinformatics.md

 +++

-Setting up computational infrastructure on AWS is a well defined, though somewhat time consuming process.
-This introduction is designed to explain some of the terminology, define the steps required to setup AWS, and point the user to some excellent tutorials/resources created for bioinformatics and genomics.
+Setting up computational infrastructure on AWS is a well-defined, though somewhat time-consuming process.
+This introduction is designed to explain some of the terminology, define the steps required to set up AWS, and point the user to some excellent tutorials/resources created for bioinformatics and genomics.

 Setting up a server on AWS involves making decisions on the following broad categories.